 have a working knowledge of the French language

 Language assistants work for 12 hours a week, from October 1st to April 30th.
 They are free on French school holidays, and get a monthly allowance between 770€ and 785€, which allows them to cover the costs of accommodation and living in France.

 General information about the programme can also be found on following websites: :

 And also on: www.education.ie

-2- Fill the form (electronic version - it’s recommanded to download the document and use adobe reader to fill it) - make sure you add a photo and sign the form
+2- Fill the form (electronic version - you need to download the document and use latest version of adobe reader to fill it) - make sure you add a photo

-3- Ask a teachers to fill and sign the appraisal form (“Fiche d’appréciation” p10)
+3- Ask a teacher to fill and sign the appraisal form (“Fiche d’appréciation” p9)

 4- Add the following documents: